 Potaje de Garbanzo (Cuban Chickpea Stew)

-This Potaje de Garbanzo is a hearty Cuban chickpea stew made with garbanzo beans (or chickpeas), chorizo, ham, veggies, and potatoes.
+This Potaje de Garbanzo is a hearty Cuban chickpea stew made with dried garbanzo beans (or chickpeas), chorizo, ham, veggies, and potatoes.
 Perfect for any day of the week or time of year!
 Serve with rice, sliced avocado, or some crusty bread.
 Your home will smell so delicious after making this stew!

 Ingredients